govsocial-org/govsocial-org.github.io/docs/building/fluxhelm.md

 # Flux and Helm

-One of the best decisions we made as we started our first platform install (Mastodon), was to follow the advice in [The Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz/recipes/kubernetes/mastodon/) and use [Flux](https://fluxcd.io/flux/) to bootstrap our cluster and deploy Helm charts and Flux kustomizations from a private GitHub repo.
-Doing this made it relatively easy to install what we needed from existing [Helm charts](https://helm.sh/#:~:text=What%20is%20Helm%3F,the%20copy%2Dand%2Dpaste).
+One of the best decisions we made as we started our first platform install (Mastodon), was to follow the advice in [The Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz/recipes/kubernetes/mastodon/) and use [Flux](https://fluxcd.io/flux/) to bootstrap our cluster and deploy [Helm charts](https://helm.sh/) and [Flux Kustomizations](https://fluxcd.io/flux/components/kustomize/kustomization/) from a private GitHub repo.
+Doing this made it relatively easy to install what we needed from existing Helm charts.
 It also allowed us to quickly rebuild our cluster (something we did at least twice!) as we made poor configuration choices and mistakes while we figured things out.

 ## Install Flux-CLI